Confucius Institute at the University of Sheffield (SCI)

 Mandarin language tuition for children is offered through the CI's affiliated Star Mandarin School, which is open to children aged 4-18, on Saturdays.

-Beginners courses start in September every year.
-Parents classes run at the same time as the children's.
-Children who have learned Mandarin before can enrol at any time.
+Beginners' Courses start in September every year.
+Children who have learned Mandarin Chinese before can enroll at any time.

 For more information, please contact: